borttrob/movie-genre-ml/capstone_proposal_template.md

 October 4th, 2018

 ## Proposal
+Background Information

+Algorithms based on machine learning have increased the state of the art performance in multiple domains such as image and text recognition.
+We can say that we know how to design an algorithm that performs well on image recognition and transfer learning made it easy integrate this algorithms in your own decision pipeline.
+The problem I encountered at my workplace is that real world datasets contain more information than only the image or only a text based description, but rather a combination of images, descriptions of different kind, kpi based information and sets of raw sensory data.
+For each of information, e.g. image (TODO search for papers to reference) or description, there is a plethora of literature how to build an estimator that is based on a single information.
+But there doesn't seem to be much literature how to combine these simple estimators (TODO search for literature and reference some possibilities - e.g. search in the udacity document for the topic)

+(TODO when resubmitting add commet that this is not about sentiment analysis but combining estimators)

 ### Problem Statement

 Movies are typically classified into genres, i.e. drama, comedy, thriller, etc. For marketing purposes studios create a plethora of marketing material such as trailers, posters and merchandise with the intention to give a sense to the viewer what to expect from the movie, especially the genre.
 Humans are trained to distinguish the little cues in a poster, e.g. smiling people, a dark tone of the poster or the appearance of Jack Black to understand the sentiment and ultimately the genre.
 I want to use current Machine Learning techniques to see if it is possible to train a machine to make sense of this little cues.

+The basic idea to tackle this problem is to use multiple (presumably) weak classifiers and create a better performing classifier by combining the weak classifiers.
+The weak classifiers shall be based on a small piece of movie information e.g. the poster, tags, cast, or the description of the movie (the final implementation may rely only on a subset of these).
+This way I can use specialized architectures and techniques, e.g. transfer learning for image recognition.

 The problem I have chosen is rather synthetic and I can't imagine that this problem occurs in real live, nevertheless the solution might be interesting for real life.